geops/psqlchunks/README.md

     General:
       -F           hide filenames from output

+    Filters:
+      -L [lines]   use only chunks which span the given lines. lines is a commaseperated list of line numbers.
+Example:
+                   1,78,345
+      -I [regex]   match description comments with a regular expression.
+                   (POSIX extended regular expression, case insensitive)
+      -S [regex]   SQL has to match this POSIX extended regular expression, also case insensitive.

     SQL Handling:
       -C           commit SQL to the database.
 Default is performing a rollback after the SQL has been executed.
 A commit will only be